What you need to know about conveyancing quotes

 In addition to the legal fees paid to your solicitor, you will also have to pay ‘disbursements’.

-Disbursements are third party costs incurred by the solicitor on your behalf.
+Not to be confused with legal fees, disbursements are third party costs incurred by the solicitor on your behalf.

 Examples of disbursements are: